orbeon/orbeon-forms-doc/form-runner/api/persistence/crud.md

 - If the form definition includes `updated-with-version` or `created-with-version` metadata, that information is used to infer the data format associated with the given Orbeon Forms version.
 - Else the form definition was last updated with a version older than Orbeon Forms 2018.2, and the data format version associated with the form definition is assumed to be 4.8.0.

-__WARNING: This means that this feature does not currently work to migrate a form definition published with a version older than Orbeon Forms 4.8.0, if the definition has not been republished or upgraded with a newer version of Orbeon Forms.
+__WARNING: This means that this feature does not currently work to migrate a form definition published with a version older than Orbeon Forms 4.8.0, if the definition has not been republished or upgraded with Orbeon Forms 4.8.0 or newer.
 Or rather, the migration might fail in unexpected ways.__

 More specifically, the form definition read from the database is transformed as follows to adjust to match the specified data format: